Plymouth Spring Election 2022

 Candidates Forums:

-• Candidates for Selectboard and Planning Board: April 25, 7:00pm, Town Hall
+• Candidates for Selectboard and Planning Board: April 25, 7:00pm, Town Hall (see video on the left)

 Offices to be voted on: Selectboard, Planning Board, School Committee, Redevelopment Authority Commissioner, Housing Authority, and 54 Town Meeting Member seats (3 in each of 18 precincts).